nate902011/Just-Another-Randoms-Charts/README.md

 Hey...
 What about me?
 I did the singy thing.

-=Oh, No thanks, Bambi.
+Oh, No thanks, Bambi.
 This is between me and him!

 ...
 Fine!